DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/scheduler.md

 # Scheduler Reference

-The Scheduler is a root container component designed to process and display data specified via the `data` property.
-The Scheduler's functionality (data visualization and data processing) is implemented in several plugins specified as child components.
+The Scheduler is a root container component designed to process and display the specified data.
+The Scheduler's functionality (data visualization and processing) is implemented in several plugins specified as child components.

 ## Import